Sanyaritu/Cleaning-Dataset-with-python/README.md

 # Amazon Sales Performance Analysis
+## Data Note
+The original raw dataset is large and not included in this repository due to size constraints.
+A representative sample of the raw data is provided for reference.

 ## Overview
 This project analyzes e-commerce sales data to uncover revenue trends and product performance insights.